CHAPTER Eng

 PART Eng 402 DISCIPLINARY MATTERS

-authorized by RSA 541-A:30, III, the board shall impose disciplinary sanctions
+license suspensions authorized by RSA 541-A:30, III, the board shall impose

 (1) After prior notice and